 If you dig deep enough into your soils you will see different layers called ‘horizons’.

 These layers look different because of colour or particles within, like sand or rocks or organic material.
-The particles can all be different sizes, the smallest size being clay, so lets look at this first.
+The particles can all be different sizes, the smallest size being clay, so let's look at this first.

 By definition Clay particles are smaller than 0.002mm in diameter, that’s pretty small!
 Clay soils get sticky when they are wet and when packed together make for heavy soils.

-You can tell you have clay if you can mold a sample into a ribbon and it holds it’s shape.
+You can tell you have clay if you can mould a sample into a ribbon and it holds it’s shape.
 Because clay soils are composed of tightly packed particles it makes it hard for plant roots to push through and for air to get in (not good!).
-However, the good thing about clays are that they are a readily available source of minerals and they absorb acids.
+However, the good thing about clays is that they are a readily available source of minerals and they absorb acids.

 Silt particle sizes are a bit bigger, from 0.002mm up to 0.05mm (so still tiny in comparison to gravel!).
 It feels like flour in between your fingers when it's dry, but slippery when wet.
 When you see mud, like in a floodplain, it’s composed of silt.
 The ancient Egyptians farmed on silted land because it was fertile; the downside is that it was picked up by the next flood and carried away.
 When dry, silt is easily blown away.